neitey/PreyVR/README.md

 ### Known issues
 * 6DoF doesn't allow movement over invisible colliders
-* Alient light effects in the first level are not correct
+* Alien light effects in the first level are not correct
 * Jen has detached head on screen (level Hidden Agendas)
 * Jukebox doesn't update the pointer (collider issue)
 * Performance issues when fog is present